abegailmandapat20/5x5SegmentMatrix/README.md

 # 5x5SegmentMatrix
-Requirement for Electives 3 by Abegail A. Mandapat
+Requirement for Electives 3 by Abegail A. Mandapat of BSCpE 5-3